AliShaukat786/My-PowerBI-Project1/README.md

-# My-PowerBI-Project1
+# My-PowerBI-HR_DATA
-For this project i use the HR data
+For this project i used to the HR data
 First i uploaded the data in exel after then   i trasfor the the data to PowerBI there is 1500 rows and 41 columns, its raw data i use command tranformt data then i see colums mentions A,B,C... then i change Use the first rows header hten close. i create  columns,  Attrition,  attrition count, age sorting